avflor/mlflow-dbstore/README.md

 The proposed plugin structure and development workflow provide the following experience to the end user:

 Users can simply install MLflow with the SQL Server plugin via `pip install mlflow[sqlserver]` and then use MLflow as normal.
-The SQLServer artifact support will be provided automatically using the previously-described setup entrypoints mechanism.
+The SQL Server artifact support will be provided automatically using the previously-described setup entrypoints mechanism.